coreboot/coreboot/Documentation/mainboard/supermicro/x11-lga1151-series/x11ssh-f/x11ssh-f.md

-# Supermicro X11SSH-F
+# Supermicro X11SSH-F/X11SSH-LN4F

-This section details how to run coreboot on the [Supermicro X11SSH-F].
+This section details how to run coreboot on the [Supermicro X11SSH-F] or [Supermicro X11SSH-LN4F].

 ## Flashing coreboot